 The same would apply to the feeling of joy, happiness fulfilment – these are the positive charges that we all seek to achieve and maintain at all times.

-This journey of discovery of your inner emotions and feelings is half the battle.
+This journey of discovering your inner emotions and feelings is half the battle.
 This is the journey of self-understanding.

 Despite the fantastic achievements humans have made over many decades, most of us are emotionally underdeveloped.

-Abstract art is one of the direct ways that can allow us to directly access and touch our innermost deepest parts of ourselves that directly influence the creation of our emotions and feelings.
+Abstract art is one of the direct ways that can allow us to directly access and touch the innermost deepest parts of ourselves that directly influence the creation of our emotions and feelings.

 There is a reason for the popularity of abstract art not only in museums and art galleries but also in offices, hotels, hospitals, public places and our homes.
 Here is more information about Living Room Wall Art.

 What is abstract art to you?
 I would be interested to hear your views in the comments below.